Germany's ZF takeover hunger not sated by TRW buy

 The acquisition of Livonia, Michigan-based TRW, which makes airbags and electronic sensors, will create one of the largest auto supply firms in the world.
 ZF is itself a major provider of steering systems and drive trains.

-With combined sales of over $40 billion, the merged company will be in the league of German companies like Robert Bosch and Continental as well as Japan’s Denso.
+With combined sales of over $40 billion, the merged company will be in the league of German companies like Robert Bosch [ROBG.UL] and Continental (CONG.DE) as well as Japan’s Denso(6902.T).

 Even without TRW, ZF expects to raise sales by more than 1 billion euros ($1.28 billion) to 18 billion euros this year, Sommer said.